rml-lee/Video-Game-Sales-Analysis/Analysis-Findings.md

 - For all other regions, they follow a similar trend as North America and Europe with Action, Sports, and First-Person Shooters being the most popular.

 - Recommendations: It's important to customize game development and marketing strategies to suit regional tastes.
-When doing a Action, Sports, or FPS, North America or Europe have the highest chance for success.
-When it comes to RPG's or Action games, Japan is a great market to tap into.
+- When developing action, sports, or FPS games, targeting North America or Europe offers the highest chance for success.
+- When it comes to RPG's or Action games, Japan is a great market to tap into.

 ## 5. What has been the highest performing genre per year along with it's number of releases?